 This is a guest post from Andrew J. Nusca, an associate editor for TechRepublic’s sister sites ZDNet and SmartPlanet.
 This post originally appeared on SmartPlanet.

-Virgin Galactic founder Sir Richard Branson and SpaceshipOne designer Burt Rutan have revealed the SpaceShipTwo, the world's first manned commercial spaceship.
+Virgin Galactic founder Sir Richard Branson and SpaceshipOne designer Burt Rutan on Monday revealed the SpaceShipTwo, the world’s first manned commercial spaceship.

 Along with SS2’s mothership, the VMS Eve (or “WhiteKnightTwo”), the spaceship is intended to kick start the commercial space tourism industry, and will offer daily flights from the company’s Spaceport America in New Mexico.